Gemstone Beads: From Ancient Adornments to Modern Jewelry

 As the first durable ornaments that humans ever possessed, gemstone beads are among the most abundant of all archaeological recoveries.
-Over many millennia, beads have played enormous roles in history and commerce, while their manufacturing methods, past and present, have reflected the progress of technology.
+Over many millennia, beads have played enormous roles in history and commerce.
+While their manufacturing methods, past and present, have reflected the progress of technology.
 As part of the art, culture, religions, and jewelry of every post-Paleolithic society, beads are truly a mirror of humanity.

-Gemstone Beads Become Talismans
+Gemstone Beads as Symbols, Talismans and Identity

 With only crudely pointed stone tools as “drills,” Paleolithic bead-makers’ materials were limited to thin, flat disks of shells and organic matter, along with soapstone (talc, basic magnesium silicate) and other very soft stones.
 Beads gained widespread popularity about 30,000 B.C. when European hunters began stalking migrating herds of mammoths, bison, and caribou.
-With successful hunting vital to survival, these Ice Age hunters wore beads as talismans—charms that would hopefully avert evil and bring good fortune.
+With successful hunting vital to survival, these Ice Age hunters wore beads as talismans.
+These charms would hopefully avert evil and bring good fortune.
 They believed that beads made from their quarry’s teeth, ivory, horn, or bone would impart to themselves some of their quarry’s speed, strength, and cunning.

-Archeological evidence indicates that beads were initially worn singularly.
+Archaeological evidence indicates that beads were initially worn singularly.

-Multiple stringing became common only after 28,000 B.C. reflecting, as anthropologists suggest, an emerging human conviction that if one bead was good, more beads were better.
+Multiple stringing became common only after 28,000 B.C., reflecting, as anthropologists suggest, an emerging human conviction that if one bead was good, more beads were better.

 Nomadic humans established their first rudimentary communities about 20,000 years ago.
 With closer communal contact, beads began serving both as objects of personal adornment and as symbols of identity and rank.